-Each student typically selects a faculty mentor, based on mutual research interests while considering other factors such as mentoring style, availability, etc. Review the faculty websites of the psychology department and journal publications of a potential faculty mentor to help make an informed decision.
+Each student selects a faculty mentor based on mutual research interests while considering other factors such as mentoring style, availability, etc. Review the faculty websites of the psychology department and journal publications of potential faculty mentors to help make an informed decision.
 The topic of your Master's thesis project is expected to be in one of your faculty mentor's areas of research expertise.
 Faculty mentors typically will not advise students on thesis and research projects outside their research specialties.
 Your mentor will be a highly important person for you, one who we hope will provide you with great research experiences, advise you throughout the program, and help you to some extent throughout your career.
 Thus, selecting a mentor is a very important task and a decision that should be made with thoughtfulness.

-It is very important to ask a potential mentor to lay out the expectations they have of students in their lab so that you can determine if their expectations and work styles match yours.
+It is very important to ask a potential mentor to lay out their expectations for students in their lab so that you can determine if their expectations and work styles match yours.
 It is important to determine if you "fit" well with your mentor and to select someone with whom you feel confident you can develop a positive working relationship.
 You might consider requesting that you and your mentor create a mentoring plan that lays out the expectations of the mentor and mentee (e.g., how often you will meet, expected benchmarks for research progress, etc.).
-Another way to get information about a potential mentor is to speak to current lab members to get their perspectives on the lab and how it runs.
+Another way to get information about a potential mentor is to speak to current student lab members to ask about their lab experiences and perspectives.